Elaine Pagels

 Elaine Pagels, née Hiesey (born February 13, 1943), is an American historian of religion.
 She is the Harrington Spear Paine Professor of Religion at Princeton University.
 Pagels has conducted extensive research into early Christianity and Gnosticism.

 Her best-selling book The Gnostic Gospels (1979) examines the divisions in the early Christian church, and the way that women have been viewed throughout Jewish history and Christian history.
-Modern Library named it as one of the 100 best books of the twentieth century.
+Modern Library named it as one of the 100 best nonfiction books of the twentieth century (place 72).

 Early life and education

-Pagels (pronounced Paygulls) was born February 13, 1943, in California.
+Elaine Hiesey was born February 13, 1943, in California.
 She is the daughter of Stanford University botanist William Hiesey.

 According to Pagels, she has been fascinated with the Gospel of John since her youth.
 She found it to be "the most spiritual of the four gospels".
 After joining an Evangelical church at the age of 13, she quit when the church announced that a Jewish friend of hers who had been killed in a car crash would go to hell because he had not been "born again".

 Pagels remained fascinated by the power of the New Testament.
 She started to learn Greek when she entered college, and read the Gospels in their original language.
 She graduated from Stanford University, earning a BA in 1964 and MA in 1965.
 After briefly studying dance at Martha Graham's studio, she began studying for a PhD in religion at Harvard University as a student of Helmut Koester and part of a team studying the Nag Hammadi library manuscripts.